 - Strength from just before Christmas until just after the New Year.

 - We also have longer-term “cyclical” periods lasting several years.
 Look no further than the four-year “presidential” cycle.

 “Sell In May”

 It’s thought that it dates back to when London stockbrokers took the summers off to launch their daughters into high society.
-They then returned in the fall, which was reflected in the substantial market rise.
+They then returned in the fall, reflected in the substantial market rise.

-I’ll be frank, do NOT use seasonality as a “stand-alone” tool to make investing and trading decisions.
+I’ll be frank: do NOT use seasonality as a “stand-alone” tool to make investing and trading decisions.
 Even though it seems predictable and reliable, it’s only useful when used with fundamental and technical analysis.

-My final thoughts are that Seasonality analysis can be considered the bridge between fundamental and technical analysis.
+Seasonality analysis can be considered the bridge between fundamental and technical analysis.
 Fundamental analysis tells you what to buy and sell, whereas technical analysis tells us when to buy and sell.
 And when you tie it together, seasonal analysis tells us what and when to buy and sell.